namomedia/ios-sdk/README.md

 Change Log
 ========

+**Version 3.1.0 - June 3, 2014**
+* Allow specifying a view controller to use for presenting ads in a modal window
+* Fix a bug that could prevent ads from dissappearing when changing to an ad unit ID with no targeted ads

 **Version 3.0.1 - May 1, 2014**
 Bugfix Release
 * Smoother UI behavior when changing the ad unit assigned to a table view or collection view.